 Kubernetes Networking

-Usually, the CNI (Container Network Interface) will use an overlay network to conceal the pod’s underlying network by utilizing VXLAN (traffic encapsulation).
+Usually, the CNI will use an overlay network to conceal the pod’s underlying network by utilizing VXLAN (traffic encapsulation).
 Moreover, it can utilize other solutions that are fully routed.
 Whichever solution it uses, a cluster-wide pod network is where pods will communicate, and CNI providers manage this communication.

 Storage in Kubernetes

-Kubernetes is based on volumes concept, and in essence, volume is a directory that possibly contains some data that a pod can access.
-However, the use of a specific volume type determines its content, selects the medium that backs up this directory, as well as how this directory came to be in the first place.
+Kubernetes is based on volumes concept; in essence, volume is a directory that possibly contains some data that a pod can access.
+However, the use of a specific volume type determines its content, selects the medium that backs up this directory, and how this directory came to be in the first place.

 Any container in a pod is capable of consuming storage in the same pod.
 Initially, storage will survive when pods restart, but what will happen after the pod has been deleted depends on the storage type.

 Various available options will allow you to mount block storage and file storage to a pod, and the most popular ones are cloud storage services like gcePersistentDisk and AWS EBS.
-Alternatively, physical storage like iSCSI, Flocker, NFS, CephFS, and glusterFS are also options to consider.
+Alternatively, physical storage like iSCSI, Flocker, NFS, CephFS, and glusterFS are also options.

 In the end, StorageClasses are an abstract layer that allows you to see the quality difference of underlying storage.
 Furthermore, operators use StorageClasses to depict different storage types, which provides storage with dynamic provisioning based on all incoming claims from every pod.